arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 }
 ```

-In the example code below, we are going to communicate the `Edge Control` with a `MKR WiFi 1010` connected to MKR1 connector.
-With a potentiometer connected to the Edge Control, the onboard `LED` of the `MKR board` will be controlled, so we will be sending the brightness value through I2C to it.
+In the example code below, we will establish communication between the `Edge Control` and an `MKR WiFi 1010` connected to the **MKR1** connector.
+With a potentiometer connected to the Edge Control, the onboard `LED` of the `MKR board` will be controlled, so we will send the brightness value through I2C to it.

 ***Use the same connection from [this section](#analog-inputs) for the potentiometer wiring.***